-The Board's Priorities are organized into three areas including Water Supply, Water Facilities, and Core Business Programs.
-Fundamentally these priorities are organized around water supply diversification, the need for facilities to support, treat and transport water supply, and ACWWA's ability to provide services with sensitivity to the cost impacts to customers and other member agencies.
+The Board's Priorities are organized into four areas including Water Supply, Water Facilities, Wastewater Collection and Treatment, and Core Business Programs.
+Fundamentally these priorities are organized around water supply diversification, the need for facilities to support, treat and transport water supply, and ACWWA's ability to provide services with sensitivity to the cost which impacts customers and other member agencies.